 UWRF Army ROTC doubles graduate's career opportunities after college.
 With their officer credentials they are often placed first-in-line for job offers.
 All ROTC graduates poss the skills of decision making, management, leadership, and discipline.
 With these skills in hand, they may enter either full-time active duty or part-time reserve duty with immediate officer leadership responsibilities.

 Getting into UWRF Army ROTC is as easy as registering for a freshmen course.
 Classes and lab are once a week and the student begins with only one required physical training session per week building up to three as they progress through their ROTC career.
 During the first two years, ROTC cadets have no military obligation.
 However once a scholarship is accepted or the cadet chooses to contract through the Simultaneous Membership Program, the commitment is made to serve as an officer in the United States Army.

-Army ROTC cadets put their leadership skills into action during tow field training exercises (FTXs) each year.
+Army ROTC cadets put their leadership skills into action during leaders training exercises each year.
 Cadets also have opportunities for summer internships at Army posts, special military training such as airborne school, and extracurricular activities and fun social events.